Keyboard shortcuts

 ProcMon

 ProcMon is the main detector that collects information about process being spawned and detached.
 Information about living process is stored in shared eBPF map and in Process cache in user space.
 Every other detector needs ProcMon that monitors process execs and exits.
-This detector can not be disabled.
+This detector cannot be disabled.

 Required Linux Kernel Version